RyanSusana/elepy/docs/annotations/cms.md

 ```

 # @Hidden
-This annotation signifies that a field should be hidden from the CMS.
+This annotation signifies that a field or model should be hidden from the CMS.

 _Example_
 ```java